 Upon moving to Charlotte, North Carolina, in 2002, Lynch worked at new American bistro Ethan’s, meeting farmer Sammy Koenigsberg of New Town Farms.
 “Seeing his produce, the chickens he was raising and the flavors he was cultivating from the earth just blew my mind,” Lynch recalls.
 “Before I knew it I was spending all my days off there to help.
 My attention shifted to the product and how it got to the plate.”

 Lynch’s relationship with Charlotte’s sustainable farming community and the local dining culture grew from there, and in 2012 he accomplished his dream of starting his own restaurant with the opening of 5Church in the heart of Uptown Charlotte.
-He has since garnered many accolades, such as Charlotte Magazine’s Best Chef award in 2013, 2014, and 2015, and most recently, was awarded Thrillist Charlotte's Chef of the Year in 2016.
+He has since garnered many accolades, such as Thrillist' Charlotte's Chef of the Year in 2016 and the Charlotte Magazine’s Best Chef award in 2013, 2014, 2015, and most recently in 2018.
 Lynch participated on Season 14 of Bravo's Top Chef and made history by becoming the first Cheftestant to give up his immunity.

 His cuisine at 5Church speaks to the diversity of the restaurants’ owners and is a hybrid of flavors from all over the world tied together with traditional culinary techniques and a philosophy of showcasing the ingredients rather than overproducing them.
-With the opening of two more 5Church locations in Charleston, South Carolina, and Atlanta, Georgia, he makes his mark in all three markets by offering both signature dishes as well as items that speak to each city’s geographical differences, from more meat-centric meals in Charlotte to a larger seafood selection in Charleston to playful, envelope-pushing dishes that reflect the unique cultural melting pot that is Atlanta.
+Now overseeing second 5Church location in Charleston, South Carolina and most recently Sophia's Lounge in Charlotte, North Carolina, he makes his mark in both markets by offering both signature dishes as well as items that speak to each city’s geographical differences, from more meat-centric meals in Charlotte to a larger seafood selection in Charleston.

 Owner – Marketing Director